rpdelaney/l4d2-tourney-rules/rules.md

 ### 5.1 Rounds and scheduling

-Pairings and brackets for each round will be posted weekly on Monday.
+Pairings and brackets for each round will be posted weekly on Monday, along with the list of maps for the selection process (see Section 2.2.7).

 ### 5.2 Scheduling deadline